PranayKotian/UltimateTicTacToe/README.md

-# UltimateTicTacToeAI
+# UltimateTicTacToe
-AI that solves the game Ultimate Tic Tac Toe
+Creating the game Ultimate Tic Tac Toe in Python